The terminal driver vane.

 tasks directly.
 Instead, Dill looks at things in terms of sessions.
 A session is a pipeline between a client and a handler, where:

-drum is the CLI app manager.
-By default you'll have a couple of CLI applications running—
+%drum is Arvo's CLI app manager.
+By default you'll have one CLI application running: the

-ctrl+x.
-You may also have additional CLI apps which you have attached with the
+%dojo.
+You may also have additional CLI apps which you have started or attached with the

 |link command.
 It's

-drum that keeps track of which one is active, which one input should be routed to, which one should be displayed, what each prompt should look like, and so forth.
+%drum that keeps track of which one is active, which one input should be routed to, which one should be displayed, what each prompt should look like, and so forth.
 Dill itself is oblivious to the distinction between these CLI apps.
-It only sees the default session with
+It only sees the session with

 $dill-blits, it talks to CLI apps with